Colton Underwood Breaks Down In ‘The Bachelorette: Men Tell All’ Hot Seat

 “It took a lot of self-restraint to stay in my seat when Jean Blanc made that comment because it was something that was so uncalled for, so unnecessary, so disrespectful to not only me but everybody out there in the way he verbalized the female anatomy,” Underwood said.

-After The Bachelorette: Men Tell All aired, Underwood posted a lengthy follow-up message to fans on social media.
+After The Bachelorette: The Men Tell All aired, Underwood posted a lengthy follow-up message to fans on social media.
 In an emotional Twitter post, Underwood revealed that behind his smile are “years of insecurities, scars from my past & feelings that have been buried for years.”
 Underwood also revealed that for years he hid his feelings, including bouts of depression and anxiety.

 “While I didn’t plan on breaking down or speaking about my virginity on tonight’s episode, it is clearly something that I struggle talking about,” Underwood wrote.